claudemo/modded-nanogpt-relu-mult/README.md

+This fork has been created to explore if using ReLU(x)*ReLU(y) activation functions taking two linear combinations on their inputs might bring further improvement: [relu-mult](relu-mult)

 # Modded-NanoGPT

 This repository hosts the *NanoGPT speedrun*, in which we (collaboratively|competitively) search for the fastest algorithm to use 8 NVIDIA H100 GPUs to train a language model that attains 3.28 cross-entropy loss on the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) validation set.